Feminism in Mexico: Gender rebels

 Mexico has a long history of "gender rebels" which according to archaeological, ethno-linguistic and historical studies of pre-contact include tribes of Albardaos, Aztec, Cipacingo, Itzá, Jaguaces, Maya, Pánuco, Sinaloa, Sonora, Tabasco, Tahus, Tlasca, and Yucatec peoples.
 During the colonial period, Sister Juana Inés de la Cruz wrote against patriarchy, the church's policy of denying education to women, and women's intellectual equality to men.
 She has been called one of Mexico's first feminists.
-Several women came out of the Mexican Revolution and refused to return to gender "normalty".Olcott (2006), pp 36-39 These are typically isolated cases, and not indicative of a social or political movement.
+Several women came out of the Mexican Revolution and refused to return to gender "normalty".
+These are typically isolated cases, and not indicative of a social or political movement.

 Artists and writers

 The countercultural artists movement of the post-Revolutionary period, beginning in the 1920s, was clearly political and aimed at allowing other voices in the development of a modern Mexico.
 In Guadalupe Marín's novel La Única (The Unique Woman) she speaks of violence against women, misogyny and lack of citizenship for women, but also feminine and homosexual desires.
 She presented publicly the understanding that sexuality has a political component.
 Frida Kahlo's work, blending both masculine and feminine gender perceptions, challenged false perceptions, as did Maria Izquierdo's insistence on her right to be independent of any state or cultural attempts to define her art.
 Tina Modotti's move away from portraiture and toward images of social change through the lens of realism and revolutionary action and Concha Michel's dedication to the rights and status of Mexican women, without challenging sexual inequality, represented a more humanist rather than feminist approach to their art.
 Whereas Michel explored feminism and politics with Anita Brenner, Modotti did not.
 The women were bound by their questioning of women's place in Mexico and society with their art, but they did not formally join with the suffragettes or in feminist organizations.
 In retrospect these artists have become feminist icons because their actions and work questioned gender restrictions, but in their time, they may not have seen themselves in that way.

 Beginning in the 1970s, when Nancy Cárdenas declared her lesbianism on national television, activism increased, but mostly in small private gatherings.
 She founded the first gay organization in Mexico, organized the first Pride Parade, and both lectured and participated in media events, seminars, and congresses on feminism and sexuality.
 As early as 1975, at a seminar organized by Carla Stellweg to address feminist expression in Mexican art, psychologist and art historian Teresa del Conde was making arguments that biology did not dictate gender roles.
 By the mid-90s, almost half of the membership in feminist organizations was lesbian.